TenzinDorjee1/EcommerceRef/README.txt

 README
-	This is out first iteration of out Ecommerce application. users are able to post a product to sell, buy products, view all the products that are for sale and add and finalize purchases through the shopping cart.
+	This is our 3rd and final iteration of out Ecommerce application. users are able to post a product to sell, buy products, view all the products that are for sale and add and finalize purchases through the shopping cart.
 Purchasing a product will remove that product from the product page.

-	The instructions on using our first iteration of our Ecommerce application is staright forward.
-The user will by greeted by a welcoming message followed by prompts for which they can enter a response to in the command line.
+	The instructions on using our 3rd iteration of our Ecommerce application is staright forward. and same as the 2nd iteration instructions

-	To run the program the user must run the Main.java file.
+	To run the program the user must run the ApplicationTester.java file.

-	Our First iteration is not OOP,however, we a striving for a OOP version for iteration 2.

-	* you should test the main branch for the first iteration not the (OOP-branch-Iteration-2).
+	* you should test the main branch for the 3rd iteration not the (new-ecommerce branch).

 Contact
 	if you have problems, questions, ideas, or suggestions, please contact us by our university